ibauersachs/dnssecjava/README.md

 modified, complemented with more than 300 unit test and found bugs were fixed.

 ### Released versions
+* 1.1.2:
+ - Issue #7: Provide alternatve to the resource bundle mechanism (thanks to Matt David)
+ - Issue #8: Fix parameter in dnskey.anchor_verify_failed (thanks to Andreas Schildbach)
 * 1.1.1: Issue #5: Avoid using a regex to split long validation reasons, they don't work on Android
 * 1.1:   Change logging to slf4j
 * 1.0:   Initial release